How to Teach the Child to Get Dressed On Their Own: All Secrets

 - To make it easier for your baby to distinguish between the front and the back, choose t-shirts with a bright pattern or an image on the front.

-- Do not forget that in kindergarten children play, walk, crawl on their knees and do not always eat carefully, therefore, it makes no sense to buy expensive branded clothes for a child.
+- Do not forget that in kindergarten, children play, walk, crawl on their knees, and do not always eat carefully; therefore, it makes no sense to buy expensive, branded clothes for a child.

 - It is better to replace gloves with mittens until the child learns to put them on.

-If you have tried all methods described, and the child is still running away from you when they hear the word “dress” and shouts that they will never do this, it is time to use some secret tricks.
+If you have tried all the methods described, and the child is still running away from you when they hear the word “dress” and shouts that they will never do this, it is time to use some secret tricks.

-There is nothing complicated in them, they would only require some amount of ingenuity and imagination from the parents.
+There is nothing complicated in them; they would only require some amount of ingenuity and imagination from the parents.

 Marcus Stevens, author and illustrator of children’s books, offers the following tips to parents: